solacese/pubsub-podman-starter/README.md

 # PubSub+ Quick Guide

-Setup a Solace PubSub+ event broker for standalone and HA deployment backed by Libvirt/KVM and Podman.
+Setup a Solace PubSub+ event brokers standalone or HA backed by Libvirt/KVM and Podman.

+Three modes:
-Two modes: PREP prepares a `solace-base` VM.
-SINGLE standalone PubSub+.
-TRIPLET HA triplet.
+- PREP prepares a `solace-base` VM
+- SINGLE standalone PubSub+
+- TRIPLET HA triplet PubSub+

 ## Why?

-Type1 VM without GUI hassle.
-Libvirt/KVM is free and runs really fast.
+Type1 VM without GUI hassle, Libvirt/KVM is free and runs really fast.
 Nothing fancy bash scripts.
-Relatable to Solace documentation.
+No magic.
 Podman is awesome.
-Short `how-to...` guide.
+Short `how-to...` guide for clients.

+Note: If you want the VM part, uncomment lines 56 and 59.
 Tested on Centos8 and Ubuntu 20.04 LTS.

-Note: If you want the VM part, uncomment lines 56 and 59.

 ## Usage